Pisa: Decline

 The new freedom did not last long; 15 years of battles and sieges by the Florentine troops led by Antonio da Filicaja, Averardo Salviati and Niccolò Capponi were made, but they failed to conquer the city.
 Vitellozzo Vitelli with his brother Paolo were the only ones who actually managed to break the strong defences of Pisa and make a breach in the Stampace bastion in the southern west part of the walls, but he did not enter the city.
 For that, they were suspected of treachery and Paolo was put to death.
 However, the resources of Pisa were getting low, and at the end, the city was sold to the Visconti family from Milan and eventually to Florence again.
 Livorno took over the role of the main port of Tuscany.
-Pisa acquired a mainly cultural role spurred by the presence of the University of Pisa, created in 1343, and later reinforced by the Scuola Normale Superiore di Pisa (1810) and Sant'Anna School of Advanced Studies (1987).
+Pisa acquired a mainly cultural role spurred by the presence of the University of Pisa, created in 1343, later reinforced by the Scuola Normale Superiore di Pisa, founded in 1810 with a decree by Napoleon, and more recently by Sant'Anna School of Advanced Studies (1987).

+For fourteen years between 1801 and 1815, Tuscany came under French and Spanish domination.
+In 1801, the region became the Kingdom of Etruria, created from the Grand Duchy of Tuscany under the Treaty of Aranjuez, ruled by King Louis I of Etruria, a cousin of the King of Spain, as part of a larger agreement between Napoleonic France and Spain.
+However, after only six years, in 1807, Napoleon dissolved the kingdom and integrated it into France, with Pisa being within the new French department of Méditerranée.
+But only eight years later, after the final total defeat of Napoleon in 1814, the department was disbanded in 1815, under the terms of the Congress of Vienna, and the Grand Duchy of Tuscany was restored to its previous Habsburg-Lorraine prince, Ferdinand III.

 Pisa was the birthplace of the important early physicist Galileo Galilei.
 It is still the seat of an archbishopric.
 Besides its educational institutions, it has become a light industrial centre and a railway hub.
 It suffered repeated destruction during World War II.